 As surely as Canada has always been this nation of peacekeepers– p.p.s. if you’ve missed the irony, I’m saying we haven’t always been peacekeepers.
 I’m saying that we owe much to our military for their combat as much as their peacekeeping.
 I’m saying our trumpeting diversity is afforded time and space thanks to a lot of others who assertively provide for Canada’s stability.
 I’m saying the world is far more layered and interconnected and ironic in time and space than any lone one of us can account in any one moment.
 Anyway, as surely as the doubt cast upon “always this nation of peacekeepers,” have we also always been that nation of immigrants?
 As in, are we not colonists and settlers?
 That change to history’s now a-comin’, too, judged and rewritten every time we utter the words.

 So who’s responsible for Canada’s history?
 I mean all of it, not just the recorded bits.
 Which people, or culture, or government, exactly, should we say has slowly come their ways to initiate change… change that respects dignity and culture, change that redresses abusive power and obtuse ignorance and acknowledges history?
 Whose decisions were they that have caused incalculable suffering to entire nations of people over a few centuries?
-Where’s the change that leaves less room to agree with platitudes like diversity being Canada’s greatest strength?
+Where’s the change that grants more room to agree with platitudes like diversity being Canada’s greatest strength?
 Weigh that against change that gets our goods moving again, and our traffic, and jobs and our economy.
 Both matter, or is this just long-term / short-term?
 Rights and recognition vs. stable day-to-day?
 Driving change or punting the ball?
 These are different motives because they have different outcomes.
 Our priorities drive our politics.
 I don’t know what he thinks before he acts.
 But politics is a tangled web, and I suspect he would welcome that benefit to my doubt.
 Well, it’s a free country, right?
 We all have opinions.
 Diversity is a strength except when it isn’t.

 This is but one moment.
 I’ve been prompted to look back at myself.
 It’s the history I know best.
 I’m compelled to think before I act because that’s what my teacher told me to do.
 Luckily, it’s also a lesson that seems wisely conceived, if not always exercised, like when emotions run high.
 As for cosmopolitan mixture, life alongside others without need for comparison or category– With every passing day, I still benefit in ways I will not even realise, thanks to the historical currency borne by that list of traits issued from a lottery of birth.
 But, since then, also thanks to snipers in far-away places.
 Thanks to a lot of things, really, way more than I can explain or know about.
 Maybe it’s easiest just to say I’m not alone, in my history or my present day-to-day or, so it would seem, in my future.
 I am not alone, and neither are you.
 Here we are, with each other, all of us.
 And all my respectful detachment… amounted to nothing, or may as well have.
 That could be disappointing, a life’s effort or, in fact, just perfectly Canadian, things in this country being so unresolved.